 Driving Value Generation – and Economic Development – from Biosolids Management

-This support allows SOWC to leverage the significant investment by the Federal Economic Development Agency for Southern Ontario (FedDev Ontario) that enabled the creation of SOWC’s Advancing Water Technologies (AWT) program.
+This continued support allows SOWC to leverage the significant investment by the Federal Economic Development Agency for Southern Ontario (FedDev Ontario) that enabled the creation of SOWC’s Advancing Water Technologies (AWT) program.
 Through AWT, a number of projects have been supported in the area of wastewater management, including novel technologies for wastewater treatment, dewatering and biosolids management (including generating renewable natural gas from biosolids).

 This segment of the water technology sector – focused on minimizing volumes of, and generating value from wastewater biosolids – is a major strength in the province.
 In addition to the technology leadership, we have globally recognized academic expertise in the area.
 And with government identifying priorities for reducing greenhouse gas emissions and recovering resources from all waste, there is a tremendous opportunity for leadership and successful economic growth.